NeTEx-CEN/NeTEx/README.md

 # Network Timetable EXchange
 ## Core, Part 1 (Network),  Part 2 (Timetables), Part3 (Fares) Schemas
 <<<<<<< HEAD
-Version 1.08 - Base version plus minor fixes comprising Norway contributions, plus  the approved 1.1 CRs 1-50 See the NeTEx UML Physical and Conceptual models for an UML view
+Version 1.09 - Base version plus minor fixes comprising Norway contributions, plus  the approved 1.1 CRs 1-50, and renaming of some part 3.0 entities to align with TM v6.0
+See the NeTEx UML Physical and Conceptual models for an UML view
 =======
 <<<<<<< HEAD
-Version 1.08 - Base version plus minor fixes comprising Norway contributions, plus  the approved 1.1 CRs 1-50 See the NeTEx UML Physical and Conceptual models for an UML view
+Version 1.09 - Base version plus minor fixes comprising Norway contributions, plus  the approved 1.1 CRs 1-50 See the NeTEx UML Physical and Conceptual models for an UML view
 =======